philc/book-notes/relationships/the seven principles of making marriage work - john gottman.md

 ## 5: Solve solvable problems (chap 7, 8, 9)

 * 70% of conflicts fall into the perpetual variety.
-  * Since they're perpetual by nature, you must chose a partner who's differences you can live with and cope with.
+  * Since they're perpetual by nature, you must choose a partner whose differences you can live with and cope with.
 Choosing your spouse is the same as choosing your set of unsolvable problems.
   * If the problems cannot be coped with, they become obstacles, and the couple gets into a gridlock, leading to the four horsemen.